-Under the Electricity Act, the Corporation is required to make PILs to the Ontario Electricity Financial Corporation.
+The Corporation and each of its subsidiaries are MEUs for purposes of the PILs regime contained in the Electricity Act.
+The Electricity Act provides that an MEU that is exempt from tax under the ITA and the TA is required to make PILs to the Ontario Electricity Financial Corporation.
 These payments are calculated in accordance with the ITA and the TA as modified by regulations made under the Electricity Act and related regulations.
-This effectively results in the Corporation paying income taxes equivalent to what would be imposed under the Federal and Ontario Tax Acts.
+This effectively results in the Corporation and each of its subsidiaries paying income taxes equivalent to what would be imposed under the ITA and the TA.